 He was pouring sweat.
 "You know I ain't cooking or cleaning!"

 Annie heard Ma and Jim fighting that night while she tried to sleep.
 Life was changing and the girls had no control over it.
 Jim was drinking more and Ma didn't look good.
 Her face was really round and pale.
 She was supposed to be relaxing but Jim's ranting made that impossible.

 Annie felt deep within her belly that something bad was going to happen.

 The next day, Ma was dressed for work.
 She came home after a half shift and laid down.

 "I got a cripplin headache and I'm seein stars."

 Help came.
-They started IV's and gave drugs to stop seizures and bring Ma's pressure down.
+They started IV's and explained they were giving drugs to stop "seizures" and bring Ma's pressure down.

 "'Damn you, June, if you lose my boy; I am going to kill you!!"

 He kept beating the steering wheel.
 Annie was frightened.
 She had never seen Jim this way.